Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Introduction

-In this work, we show several transitions on concave or d-concave time-dependent systems where rate-induced tracking occurs.
-In Subsection \ref{subsec:5Crateinduced}, we analyze a population modelled by the equation $x'=R(t,x)+\gamma\,\phi (t)$, where $R$ is d-concave and the migration term $\gamma\,\phi (t)$ is multiple of a strictly positive function $\phi(t)$.
-There is a compact interval $I$ such that, if $\gamma\in I$, then there exists a solution representing a good-sized population.
+where $R$ is d-concave and the migration term $\gamma\,\phi (t)$ is multiple of a strictly positive function $\phi(t)$.
+We will work under assumptions that guarantee the existence of a compact interval $I$ such that, if $\gamma\in I$, then there exists a solution representing a good-sized population.
 On the other hand, if $\gamma < \inf I$, then the population decreases to extinction.
-Some migration phenomena justify the substitution of $\gamma$ by a rate-dependent transition function $\Gamma(ct)$ which departs from a value $\gamma_+ \in I$ in the past, decreases monotonically to $\Gamma(0)=\gamma_*<\inf I$, and returns to $\gamma_+$ in the future.
-It is known that there exists of a value $c_0$ such that, if the rate $c>c_0$, then the population of the transition equation keeps a good size, and that, if $c<c_0$, then the population decreases dramatically to extinction.\cite{dno3} A detailed numerical analysis of the main characteristics of these transitions is presented.
+Some migration phenomena justify the substitution of $\gamma$ by a rate-dependent parameter shift $\Gamma(ct)$ which departs from a value $\gamma_+ \in I$ in the past, decreases monotonically to $\Gamma(0)=\gamma_*<\inf I$, and returns to $\gamma_+$ in the future.
+It is known that there exists a value $c_0$ such that, if the rate $c>c_0$, then the population of the transition equation keeps a good size, and that, if $c<c_0$, then the population dramatically decreases to extinction.\cite{dno3} A detailed numerical analysis of the main characteristics of these transitions is presented.
 We take $\kappa \in (0,1)$ and issue an EWS each time that $\lambda_u (c,T,t)>\kappa\,L$, where $\lambda_u(c,T,t)$ is the FTLE of the upper locally pullback attractive solution $u_c$ on the interval $[t-T,t]$ and $L$ is the Lyapunov exponent of the upper hyperbolic attractive solution of the past.
 Under this formulation, we analyze the range of rates $c>c_0$ for which the previous EWS points out the proximity of a tipping point.
 Next, for some pairs $(c,\kappa)$, we determine the values of time $t$ and lengths $T$ for which the criteria $\lambda_u (c,T,t)>\kappa\, L$ is satisfied and thus an EWS is issued.
-We continue the study in the case where $\Gamma(\Delta(t)\,t)$ has time-dependent transition rate, assuming that there exist mechanisms able to change its value over time.
+We continue the study in the case where $\Gamma(\Delta(t)\,t)$ has time-dependent transition rate $\Delta(t)$, which is considered as a new parameter shift, assuming that there exist mechanisms able to change its value over time.